ManOSan96/Educational-React-Essentials-Finished/README.md

 Informative SPA on React with some dynamic/interactive content

-With the guidance of Maximilian Schwarzmüller
+This is a product of an educational method with the guidance of Maximilian Schwarzmüller.
+It is not entirely my work.

 !!
 IMPORTANT !!
 If you are using a local platform (such as VS Code), you would have to type in the following commands in the terminal, before running the code.